THEO TOPCO LIMITED MODERN SLAVERY STATEMENT FOR THE FINANCIAL YEAR ENDED 31ST DECEMBER 2019

 Key Group is made up of a number of trading divisions including:

-Air Group – offer a range of services which include a sourcing system for equity release and retirement lending products to help later life advisers support their customers and their business.
+AIR Group – offer a range of services which include a sourcing system for equity release and retirement lending products to help equity release advisers support their customers and their business.

-Due to the nature of our business and our approach to governance, we assess that there is a very low risk of slavery and human trafficking in our business and supply chains.
+A risk assessment for the potential of slavery and human trafficking within our business and supply chains is evaluated by the nature of our business and our approach to governance, we therefore consider the risk is very low.
 However we aim to periodically review the effectiveness of the relevant policies and procedures that we have in place.

 3. Our Supply Chains